 Wednesday, July 09 2014

 [The tripping on Wed would be minimal, thanks to a long day on Tues.
-The two 20m portages could be pull throughs and the 100m wasn't much either]
+The two 20m portages could be pull-throughs and the 100m wasn't much of an obstacle either.]

 The day started out warm and sunny.
 We were in no hurry but still managed to be on the water by around 08:00 thanks to the beautiful (dry!) morning conditions.
 We fished our way slowly up Aegean, which is another gorgeous lake in WCPP.
 The wind was once again cooperative and light.
 It seemed like every time we turned a corner we were either with it or it wasn't a factor at all.
 This is why you need to do more than one canoe trip - the bad weather trips fade into memory when you get a few good ones.

 [Today's going to be a good one.]